sretcher/sretcher.github.io/README.md

 ### Predicting Social Media Performance

 This project examined the characteristics of 500 Facebook Posts from a renowned cosmetric brand in 2014 and attempts to predict the impact of a Facebook brand post with Multiple Linear Regression.
-This dataset is from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets.php).
+This dataset is from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets.php) and additional research on this dataset can be found in this paper (Moro et al., 2016) Moro, S., Rita, P., & Vala, B. (2016).
+Predicting social media performance metrics and evaluation of the impact on brand building: A data mining approach.
+Journal of Business Research, 69(9), 3341-3351.